Animation

 The Client

-The Queensland Reconstruction Authority (QRA) is the lead agency responsible for disaster recovery and resilience policy in Queensland.
-It is charged with managing and coordinating the Queensland Government’s program of infrastructure renewal and recovery within disaster‐affected communities, with a focus on working with our state and local government partners to deliver best practice administration of public reconstruction and resilience funds.
+The Queensland Reconstruction Authority (QRA) is the lead agency for disaster recovery and resilience policy in Queensland.
+Working closely with state agencies, local governments and community partners, QRA manages the Queensland Government’s infrastructure reconstruction and recovery program, oversees the administration of disaster recovery and resilience funding, and leads strategic initiatives such as Get Ready Queensland.

 The Challenge